Naturally, parents tend to be overprotective of their children in such a way that may or may not be beneficial.

 - Preaching but not practicing.

 Parents are naturally good advisers.
 They instill goodness in a child, molding them into a human being capable of caring for others and the things around them.
 However, adults tend to lose character and eventually, some of their little lies will start to resurface.
-Therefore, parents must always assess themselves if they are no longer unable to practice what they preached.
+“Children not only learn from what they do, but they also learn from what they see their parents doing,” says Michael G. Connor, PsyD.
+Therefore, Therefore, parents must always assess themselves if they are no longer unable to practice what they preached.
 People will notice and most likely, your kids.
 They will think that your words have no bearing since you, as a parent, don’t follow it.
 So be mindful of your actions and walk the talk.

 As a parent and as someone who is looked up to by the younger generations, you should be aware of the things that you are doing and showing the children.
 Because sometimes, what parents do for their kids, are not always what’s best for them.